-Date:

-has been authorized to use

-(Student's Name) (Device)

-while at school due to He/She has received training in

-(Reason devic e is needed)

-the use of the device.
-It is anticipated that t he/she will require use of this device

-until (Date)

-(Date)

-To what extent may the student participat e in gym?

-To what extent may the student participat e in recess without assistance?

-May the student use stairs including those e used to board the school bus?

-(Physician Signature) (Date)

-(Physician Printed Name) (Office Phone Number)
+Date: has been authorized to use(Device) (Student's Name) (Device) while at school due to(Reason dev They have received training in ice is needed) the use of the device.
+It is anticipated t nat they will require use of this device until (Date) To what extent may the student particip ate in gym?
+To what extent may the student particip ate in recess without assistance?
+May the student use stairs including the se used to board the school bus?
+(Physician Signature) (Date) (Physician Printed Name) (Office Phone Number)